marionettejs/backbone.marionette/apidoc.md

 The module definition callback will receive 6 parameters:

 * The module itself
-* The Parent module or Application object that `.module` was called from
+* The Parent module, or Application object that `.module` was called from
 * Backbone
 * Backbone.Marionette
 * jQuery
 * Underscore
+* Any custom arguments

 You can add functions and data directly to your module to make them publicly accessible.
 You can also add private functions